Why I’m loosing my hair ?

-First of all start by remarking that the hair graft is the only effective and proven method to solve male alopecia.
+First of all, hair transplantation is the only effective and proven method to solve male alopecia.

 Androgenic alopecia is caused by the effects of the male hormone dihydrotestosterone (DHT: a derivative of testosterone) on the hair follicles of the genetically susceptible scalp, which are located in the front, upper and crown areas of the scalp.

-Testosterone is converted to DHT by the enzyme 5-alpha-reductase in hair follicle cells.
-The activity of both the enzyme and the hormone are increased in the areas where hair loss occurs.
+Testosterone is turned into DHT by the enzyme 5-alpha-Reductase in hair follicle cells.
+The activity of both the enzyme and the hormone are higher in the areas where hair loss occurs.

 Men’s hair loss is progressive throughout their lives.
 The effects tend to be exhibited in 2 main areas: Entries and thinning of the crown.
-Over time these will join until the top of the bald head is left.
+Over time these effects will add up and leave the top of the head bald.

-A capillary graft procedure works to relocate those “genetically prepared hairs” to the top of the head, that is, the hairs are repositioned in the area that the patient needs them.
+A hair transplant procedure works to relocate those “genetically prepared hairs” to the top of the head.
+The hair is transplanted in the area where the patient needs them.

 The Hamilton-Norwood scale (often abbreviated NW) classifies the states of male androgenic alopecia in seven levels (from I to VII).
 This classification was developed in 1951 by Dr. James Hamilton.

-In 1975, Dr. O’Tar Norwood modified and enlarged the scale.
-In 80% of affected men the development of baldness goes through the seven proposed stages.
+In 1975, Dr. O’Tar Norwood modified and expanded the scale.
+In 80% of affected men the development of baldness goes through the seven stages proposed by the scale.

-The Hamilton-Norwood scale enables scientific and standardized documentation of hair loss.
-It is useful for the development of preventive therapies and for hair transplants
+The Hamilton-Norwood scale enables a scientific and standardized documentation of hair loss.
+It is useful for the development of preventive therapies and for hair transplants.

-It is important to understand that hair loss in men is a progressive and irreversible process.
-We are born with a finite number of hair follicles and once they stop occurring, they do not return to resume.
+It is necessary to understand that hair loss in men is a progressive and irreversible process.
+We are born with a finite number of hair follicles and once they are gone, they do not grow again.

-If hair loss is recent and men are under 30 years of age, hair transplantation is not recommended until the rate of detachment has decreased or stopped completely.
-These men can often successfully use alternative medical treatment to decrease or stop the process of hair loss.
+If the hair loss is recent and men are under 30, hair transplantation is not recommended until the hair loss has decreased or completely stopped.
+These men can often successfully use alternative medical treatment to decrease or stop the hair loss.

 If the hair loss has stabilized for at least 6 months, the hair graft will be a recommended technique for you.

-The capillary graft is the best solution against your problem .Normally we can solve it in a single session although in some cases you may need an extra reinforcement session.
+The capillary graft is the best solution for your situation.
+Usually we can solve it in a single session although in some cases you may need an extra reinforcement session.

-As we have mentioned on several occasions implanted hairs are genetically prepared so as not to be rejected and endure throughout the patient’s life.
+As we have mentioned on several occasions, implanted hair is genetically prepared so as not to be rejected and endure throughout the patient’s life.

-If the desire and expectations of the person are realistic, the capillary graft can be performed with very favorable results.
+If the patient’s desire and expectations are realistic, the capillary graft can be performed with very favourable results.